Scale and accelerate science using AI on CZI’s high-performance computing cluster.

 We’re introducing a new AI residency program to coalesce AI/machine-learning leaders from the academic research community.
 In collaboration with CZI scientists and engineers, the projects spearheaded by these residents will lay the foundation for virtual cell models that will allow researchers to explore the molecular underpinnings of human health and disease.

 We’re launching the first phase of the AI residency program with current collaborators and partners.
-We anticipate a formal RFA for this program in the future.
 Join our mailing list to stay updated on the latest virtual cell news, collaboration opportunities and more.